A passage from Jerry Weinberg’s The Secrets of Consulting: A Guide to Giving and Getting Advice Successfully:

 “Your primary tool is merely being the person you are, so your most powerful method of helping other people is to help yourself.”

 These days, I work to keep things quiet in my head, so I can listen carefully to others.
 I sit still on my cushion so I can get up and move skillfully.
 I practice kindness so I can act kindly.
 Would it be better if I had come to these on my own, or earlier?
 Certainly.
+But I am grateful they came when they did.

-But no two go by one way; this one was mine.
+No two go by one way; this one was mine.

 Thanks, Jerry.